-- is based on the Biological reference range; - Normal results are patient results which fall within the reference range for the particular test. - Abormal results are results which falls above or below the reference ranges

-Review and report the displayed patient results on either reister/request forms or LIS

-Critical results: See annex 4.
+- Interpretation of results - is based on the Biological reference range; - Normal results are patient results which fall within the reference range for the particular test. - Abormal results are results which falls above or below the reference ranges - Reporting of results - Review and report the displayed patient results on either reister/request forms or LIS - Critical results: See annex 4.

-- Icteric samples that appears with yellow colour of the serum or plasma due to bilirubin accumulation. - Samples for glucose should be tested within 2 hours from the time of receipt as delay causes falsely low results. - Samples tested after 24 hours may give unreliable resultsAvoid using lipemic samples
+• Icteric samples that appears with yellow colour of the serum or plasma due to bilirubin accumulation.

+- Samples for glucose should be tested within 2 hours from the time of receipt as delay causes falsely low results. - Samples tested after 24 hours may give unreliable resultsAvoid using lipemic samples